Ardakilic/Telegram-bot-php/README.md

 TODOs
 ---------
 * Different migration schema and configuration examples for different database drivers.
-(Currently only for MySQL and derivatives such as MariaDB)
+(Currently only for MySQL and derivatives such as MariaDB and Postgres)
 * Better search algorithm for provided parameters
 * More complex tasks (like fetching data from 3rd party services such as Trakt etc.)
 * Commands in addition to responses, like typing `/myBotCommand parameter` in a message.